 The MLK Heritage Health Center at 2555 N. Martin Luther King Drive, one of the three clinics operated by Milwaukee Health Services Inc., offers a range of primary health care services including physician, dental, behavioral, benefit determination and pharmacy.

-MLK Heritage Health Center serves everyone regardless of income, or third party coverage, and seeks to provide high quality care in an accessible location and at convenient times.
+MLK Heritage Health Center serves everyone regardless of income or third-party coverage, and seeks to provide high quality care in an accessible location and at convenient times.
 This clinic primarily targets the residents of Milwaukee's north side, but services patients from all over the county.

 Since 1999, Progressive Community Health Centers has been providing quality, culturally competent health care to people of all ages.
 With two locations in central Milwaukee, the staff is committed to meeting the medical and dental needs of the entire family.

 The Sixteenth Street Community Health Centers provide health care, health education and social services to low-income residents of Milwaukee's culturally diverse south side.
 Comprehensive health services include adult and pediatric medicine, behavioral health services, women's health, HIV prevention and treatment and physical therapy.
-Students must speak Spanish.